jamesmcarthur-3999/smart-shopper/README.md

 ### Common Issues

 1. **Authentication Errors (401)**:
-   - Make sure your API keys are correctly set in the `.env` file
+   - Ensure you're using the provided API keys in the `.env` file
-   - Check that your Claude API key has sufficient permissions
+   - Do not modify the API keys as they are already configured and working

 2. **"I couldn't connect to Claude's API" message**:
-   - Verify the Claude API key is valid
+   - Run the provided start.sh script which validates the API keys
-   - Check your network connection
+   - Check that you haven't accidentally modified the .env file

 3. **Slow or missing product results**:
-   - Verify SerpAPI and Search1API keys
+   - The app uses real API keys that should work properly
    - Check console logs for specific error messages

 ## Contributing